 He grinned.
 "Hope so."

 He heard her whispered, "Me too," as he walked across the street and up the front steps.
 He reached for the door.
 It wasn't even locked.
-Damn, women, what the hell is wrong with the lot of you?
+Bloody women, what the hell was wrong with the lot of them?
 He opened the door quietly and stepped inside.

 Instantly, Buffy was at the top of the stairs.
 For a moment, he thought he saw a welcome in her eyes, then all emotion died.
 "Oh.
 It's you."

 "Yeah.
 Thought about coming through the window but decided on the more traditional approach."

 She walked down the stairs.
 "Give me one good reason not to kill you right here in the living room."

 "You hate to dust?"
 He sat down on the couch and tried not to look too satisfied at the way she almost smiled at his joke.

 "Fresh out.
 Think of one yourself."
 He leaned back.

 "If you think something's going to happen here..."

 "I don't."
 He kept his voice even.
 No teasing, no joking, no taunting.
 Just talking.